StitchDesign/Stitch/README.md

 You can import your CoreML models (or use one’s we supply) to use powerful AI in your prototypes.

-We’re active on GitHub and on Campsite(link).
+We’re active on GitHub and on [Campsite](https://app.campsite.co/stitch/posts).
 Join us, help us improve with ideas and code.

 We genuinely believe the world is a more interesting and wonderful place with easy ways to prototype your ideas, and have dedicated very nontrivial amounts of time and effort to help this cause.